-Learning from health systems strengthening in maternal and newborn health in China to inform accelerated progress for saving lives in Africa led by Carine Ronsmans is a multidisciplinary collaboration between the School, Peking University and Sichuan University in China.
-The project involves a team of health economists, health systems experts, qualitative scientists and epidemiologists including Carine Ronsmans, Josephine Borghi, Kara Hanson and Melisa Martinez-Alvarez, and is funded by the MRC/DFID/ESRC/ Wellcome Trust Joint Health Systems Research Initiative.
+Learning from health systems strengthening in maternal and newborn health in China to inform accelerated progress for saving lives in Africa led by Carine Ronsmans is a multi-disciplinary collaboration between the School, Peking University and Sichuan University in China.
+The project involves a team of health economists, health systems experts, qualitative scientists and a single disciplinary focus to analyse health policy and systems issues, including disciplines perhaps more unusual in their application, including history.
+Most of the School's flagship research units, Centres and projects are multi-disciplinary, drawing together expertise to offer complementary and more holistic perspectives on a particular issue.

+epidemiologists including Carine Ronsmans, Josephine Borghi, Kara Hanson and Melisa Martinez-Alvarez, and is funded by the MRC/DFID/ ESRC/Wellcome Trust Joint Health Systems Research Initiative.
 It aims to explore how investments in the health system have contributed to dramatic improvements in maternal mortality in China, and identify lessons that could be applied to other low-income settings.
 Preliminary results show that changes in the way the health system is financed have important repercussions for health worker behaviour and out of pocket expenditures, and that lack of transport and low education remain important barriers to access to maternal health care.